onedata/onedata-documentation/docs/user-guide/cdmi.md

 Onedata implements a certain subset of CDMI specification and not all available operations are covered in this guide.
 You may use the capability discovery endpoints (examples below) to find out which operations are supported.

+Refer to the [CDMI specification](http://www.snia.org/cdmi) for information on how to use other supported operations and parameters.

 ### Get supported capabilities